 RUNNER UP: Eufy Robovac 15C MAX

-The 15C MAX is one of Eufy’s top robot vacuums and offers incredible value for money.
-It’s slim 72.5mm height makes it ideal for getting under low furniture in the home.
-With the BoostIQ mode, it can adjust it’s suction power according to the floor requirements, up to it’s maximum of 2000pA.
+The 15C MAX is one of Eufy’s most popular devices and offers incredible value for money.
+Its slim 72.5mm height makes it ideal for getting under low furniture in the home.
+With the BoostIQ mode, it can adjust its suction power according to the floor requirements, up to its maximum of 2000pA.
 Even at max power, it’s only 55dB which is quiet compared to other models.

-Cleaning performance is at the top end for it’s price range, although still not comparable to the higher end devices when it comes to deep carpet cleaning so you’ll have to get the regular vacuum out every once in a while.
+Considering its budget price, the cleaning performance is great on low and medium-pile carpet, although still not comparable to the higher-end devices when it comes to deep carpet cleaning so you’ll have to get the regular vacuum out every once in a while.

 There’s no sophisticated navigation but the 15C MAX is one of the few in the range that has optical tracking which helps it navigate in straight lines rather than zooming all over the place.
 It has 4 different modes of cleaning – Auto, Spot, Edge and Quick which can be set in the companion app, there is also Google Assistant and Alexa support.

 It is very compatible with hard floors as it comes with a mopping feature, although the water tank and cloth are sold separately.
-It also comes with 4 side brushes and 1 cleaning brush.
 All you need do is remove the 500ml dustbin and replace it with the 300ml water tank.
 The Coredy app allows you to schedule cleaning times.

 You can create boundaries with the strips which the dual-hall sensors on the robot will recognize.
 The robot is compatible with Google Assistant and Amazon’s Alexa and this means it supports voice control.
 The robot lacks sophisticated navigation, however, you can control using the smart App.
 You can also monitor cleaning and battery status using the app.

 For more details on this device, see my Coredy R650 review.

 BEST FOR PET HAIR: Roomba 671